desertwitch/treeball/README.md

 Running `make all` will compile the application and pull in any necessary dependencies. `make check` runs the test suite and static analysis tools.

-All builds are designed to generate [reproducible builds](https://reproducible-builds.org/), meaning that they should compile as byte-identical to the released binaries and also have the same checksums upon verification.

 For convenience, precompiled static binaries for common architectures are released through GitHub.
 These can be installed into `/usr/bin/` or respective system locations; ensure they are executable by running `chmod +x` before use.

+> All builds from source are designed to generate [reproducible builds](https://reproducible-builds.org/),
+> meaning that they should compile as byte-identical to the respective released binaries and also have the
+> exact same checksums upon verification.

 #### Building from source: